whackengine/whack/Notebook/ideas.md

 Scale either the entire application or a component using the letterbox method.

-## fx.gfx.\*
+## flex.gfx.\*

 2D display list implemented using PIXI.js.
-Implement fx.gfx.\* as an optional package in the Flex registry.
+Implement flex.gfx.\* as an optional package in the Flex registry.

-## fx.gfx3d.\*
+## flex.gfx3d.\*

 3D display implemented using THREE.js.
-Implement fx.gfx3d.\* as an optional package in the Flex registry.
+Implement flex.gfx3d.\* as an optional package in the Flex registry.